neil-lindquist/neil-lindquist.github.io/cv.md

 # Research Experience

 Givens Associate - Argonne National Laboratory (May 2021 through August 2021)
- * Porting interpolation routines to GPU accelerators using the [OCCA](https://libocca.org) runtime in [NekRS](https://github.com/Nek5000/nekRS), a spectral-element based fluid dynamics code.
+ * Ported interpolation routines to GPU accelerators using the [OCCA](https://libocca.org) runtime in [NekRS](https://github.com/Nek5000/nekRS), a spectral-element based fluid dynamics code.
+The added routines where then used to implement both particle tracking and overlapping mesh functionalities.

 Graduate Research Assistant - University of Tennessee (July 2019 through the present)
+ * Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for [SLATE](http://icl.utk.edu/slate/), a distributed, GPU-accelerated, dense linear algebra library.
  * Experimenting with use of a mix of double and single floating point precision in GMRES, a sparse, iterative linear solver.
- * Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for [SLATE](http://icl.utk.edu/slate/), a distributed, GPU-accelerated, dense linear algebra library.
  * Contributed to a machine learning based workflow for classification of protein structural properties from XFEL diffraction patterns.

 Research Assistant - Saint John's University (May 2017 through May 2019)